 travelling from town to town.

 Andreas Vesalius, born in 1514, continued the challenge to the medical status quo.
-He

-he became controversial at best, and a pariah at worst.
+medical authority, he became controversial at best, and a pariah at worst.
 He was

 attacked by many of the pro-Galen forces and retired from academic pursuits,

-William Harvey, known as the grandfather of cardiology, drove a stake into the heart of
+William Harvey, known as the grandfather of cardiology, drove a stake into the heart

-than the heart, especially in the arterial systems.
+somewhere other than the heart, especially in the arterial systems.

-A common thread that runs throughout this brief history (and, as we shall see,
+A common thread that runs throughout this brief history (and, as we shall see, continues

-discredited, and often driven out.
+driven out.
 It is reported that even Harvey, after publishing his ideas, suffered an immediate

 decline in number of patients because of his “strange theories.”